-Deepin is a stylish Linux based operating system which you can easily use on your personal computers and on network servers.
+Deepin is a stylish Linux-based operating system that you can easily use on your personal computers and on network servers.
 It carries its own desktop environment known as DDE or Deepin Desktop Environment.
 Deepin also carries all the packages from the underlying system, Debian.

-According to DistroWatch, it was the most popular Linux based distribution from China in 2017.
+According to DistroWatch, it was the most popular Linux-based distribution from China in 2017.
 However, Deepin is well known for its sluggishness.
-Apart from high resource usage problem even when the system is idle, Deepin takes much longer to download packages from its default repositories than other Linux distros, which can be frustrating.
+Apart from high resource usage problems, even when the system is idle, Deepin takes much longer to download packages from its default repositories than other Linux distros, which can be frustrating.

 Cons: Not suitable for daily desktop use

-CentOS is a community driven Linux distribution which is highly compatible with Red Hat Enterprise Linux (RHEL) and basically a free version of an enterprise-standard distribution.
+CentOS is a community-driven Linux distribution that is highly compatible with Red Hat Enterprise Linux (RHEL) and basically a free version of an enterprise-standard distribution.
 While technically you can use CentOS on your personal computer, it is not recommended.
 The distribution focuses largely on stability with a support cycle for 10 years.

 But if you want an operating system for a home server, then CentOS is for you.
 Since version 7.0 was released in July 2014, CentOS officially supports x86-64 instruction set architecture only.
-The older versions, however supports 32 bit version of the x86 instruction set.
+The older versions, however, support the 32-bit version of the x86 instruction set.

 10. Gentoo Linux